spcruzaley/java-challenge-ac001/readme.md

 5. The application must have a stateless API and use a database to store data.
 6. An embedded H2 in-memory database is already available for usage from the configuration of the project.
 Feel free to change that implementation but you must guarantee your application will initialize as a standalone process on any different environment.
 7. Although you can change the port the application will use on your local development, please make sure you **DO NOT CHANGE IT** on your repository.
+8. Make sure default Maven package strategy is JAR
-8. The database and tables creation should be done by Maven (extending the build process) or by the application.
+9. The database and tables creation should be done by Maven (extending the build process) or by the application.
-9. Please document any additional information you think it's required to evaluate properly your test.
+10. Please document any additional information you think it's required to evaluate properly your test.

 ## Evaluation